Therapy For Dementia Symptoms

 As this form of dementia progresses, individuals gradually lose their ability to independently perform the activities of daily living, such as eating, bathing, and dressing.
 They will typically come to need assistance around the clock in order to remain safe and cared for once they’ve reached the stage of moderate to severe Alzheimer’s.

-Treatments for this type of dementia depend on the cause.
-Surgical interventions and medications to address the cause may be recommended in some cases, while medications and lifestyle adjustments may be used to help treat symptoms.
+Treatments for vascular dementia depend on the cause.
+Surgical interventions and medications to address the cause of dementia may be recommended in some cases, while medications and lifestyle adjustments may be used to help treat dementia symptoms.

-Parkinson's disease is a progressive neurological disorder that results from the death of nerve cells in the brain, gradually reducing an individual's ability to control their movements.
-The most common symptoms of Parkinson's disease include tremors and rigidity or stiffness in the limbs and trunk that can impair physical activity and mobility.
-In some cases, an individual with Parkinson’s may also develop dementia as a result of a buildup of amyloid plaques in the brain, which can result in changes in thinking, behavior, and movement.
+Parkinson's disease dementia is a progressive neurological disorder that results from the death of nerve cells in the brain, gradually reducing the individual's ability to control their movements.
+The most common symptoms of Parkinson's disease dementia include tremors and rigidity or stiffness in the limbs and trunk that can impair their physical activity and mobility.
+In some cases, the individual with Parkinson’s may also develop dementia as a result of a buildup of amyloid plaques in the brain, which can result in changes in their thinking, behavior, and movement.

-Treatment for Parkinson's typically includes medications that may help improve movement symptoms.
+Treatment for Parkinson's dementia typically includes medications that may help improve the patient's movement symptoms.
 In addition to medication, physical therapy and occupational therapy may help an individual improve mobility, while speech therapy may help with communication challenges and general cognitive health.
-When symptoms overlap, healthcare providers like occupational therapists, physical therapists, and psychotherapists may all work together, depending on the patient’s unique needs.
+When symptoms overlap, healthcare providers like occupational therapists, physical therapists, and therapists may all work together, depending on the dementia patient’s unique needs.

 Frontotemporal dementia, or FTD, is a degenerative neurological disorder that affects the frontal and temporal lobes of the brain.
 It’s a progressive neurological condition that significantly affects language, behavior, emotion, movement, problem-solving skills, decision-making skills, and personality.